-• Ted is an tenured associate professor of composition at the Purchase Conservatory of Music, State University of New York.
-He works in the innovative Studio Composition department where both his writing and performing skills contribute to the education of students aspiring to compose, perform and produce music.
-Ted also serves on the jazz faculty.
+• Ted is professor emeritus of composition at the Purchase Conservatory of Music, State University of New York.
+He worked in the innovative Studio Composition department where both his writing and performing skills contributed to the education of students aspiring to compose, perform and produce music.
+Ted also served on the jazz faculty.

-• Ted is also a visiting guest artist in percussion at the Hartt School of Music, University of Hartford where his focus is on the vibraphone.
+• Ted remains a visiting guest artist in percussion at the Hartt School of Music, University of Hartford where his focus is on the vibraphone.

 • After graduating from the Eastman School, Ted’s college teaching career started as a graduate assistant in jazz at the Ohio State University where he taught arranging, conducted and wrote for the big band at OSU.
 (Winner of best composer award at the Notre Dame Jazz Festival)